USC hires coach Lincoln Riley away from Oklahoma

 “His successes and offensive accolades as a head coach the past five years are astonishing,” Bohn said of Riley.
 “Lincoln will recruit relentlessly, develop his players on and off the field, and implement a strong culture in which the program will operate with the highest level of integrity and professionalism.
 Lincoln is universally considered one of the brightest and most talented football coaches in the nation, and the fact that he chose USC is a testament to the strength of our brand, the power of the Trojan Family, and the leadership of our university.”

-Riley was Oklahoma offensive coordinator when he was anointed successor to Bob Stoops after the veteran coach retired in 2017.
-The Sooners have owned the Big 12 ever since.
-Riley produced two Heisman Trophy-winning quarterbacks — Baker Mayfield and Kyler Murray — and some of the most prolific offenses in college football history.

-Riley also has recruited well in California, and the Sooners currently have several commitments from elite local talents over the next two recruiting classes.
+While Riley doesn’t have major ties to the West Coast, he has recruited well in California’s talent-rich areas.
+The Sooners currently have several commitments from elite California high schoolers over the next two recruiting classes.

-Riley led the Sooners to yet another 10-win season this year, but Oklahoma’s string of Big 12 titles was snapped when the Sooners (10-2) narrowly lost to Oklahoma State on Saturday night.
-With the Sooners out of contention for the College Football Playoff, USC dived in to make a splash.

 Rumors connecting Riley to the opening at LSU had been persistent for several weeks, but he shot them down after the Oklahoma State game.